 Creating a comprehensive diversity and inclusion program is a top priority for companies across the globe.
-At a recent Geekup event hosted by Culture Amp and GitHub, our panelists had a thoughtful discussion on this topic.
+At a Geekup event hosted by Culture Amp and GitHub, our panelists had a thoughtful discussion on this topic.

 They dug into how People teams can tailor inclusion programs to align with their organization’s values and needs.
 The speakers included: